 Adding Machine Learning Utterances

-The negation of trained intents will be ignored by the platform.
+The negation of trained intents will be ignored by the Platform.

-Named Entity Recognition
+Adding Entities for Named Entity Recognition

-Apart from the intent, you can train your Bot to recognize the entities, if present, in the user utterance.
-For example, if the user says “Book Flight from Hyderabad to Mumbai” apart from recognizing the intent as “Book Flight” the source and destination of the flight should also be recognized.
+Apart from the intent, you can train your VA to recognize the entities, if present, in the user utterance.
+For example, if the user says: Book Flight from Hyderabad to Mumbai apart from recognizing the intent as “Book Flight” the source and destination of the flight should also be recognized.
 This can be achieved by marking the entities in the user utterance during training.

-The platform will also try to identify and mark the entities, you have the option to accept or discard these suggestions.
-The platform will identify the entities based upon:
+The Platform will also try to identify and mark the entities.
+You have the option to accept or discard these suggestions.
+The Platform will identify the entities based upon:

 - System entities;

-- Static List of items either enumerated or lookup;
+- Static List of items – either enumerated or lookup;

 - NER trained entities (from above).

-Training your Bot
+Training your Assistant

 By default, machine learning is automatically trained for any defined user utterances whenever a task is: